Mobusshar/NLP_Final_Project/README.md

 ## About

-This project aims to explore semantic relationships between various word pairs using datasets like MC, RG, and WSD353.
+This project aims to explore semantic relationships between various word pairs using datasets like MC, Senseval-2, RG, and WSD353.
+It uses various methods and packages such as WikiSim, FastText ect.
 Through detailed visualizations and metrics, we analyze the effectiveness of FastText embeddings and other NLP techniques in capturing the essence of human judgments.

 ## Installation